H - The Guru Granth Sahib Dictionary | Glossary

 in hand; in control.

-Grammar: noun, locative case; masculine, singular.
+Grammar : noun, locative case; masculine, singular.

-Etymology: Lahndi - hath; Sindhi - hathu; Apabhransh/Prakrit - hattha (hand); Pali - hattha (hand, handle); Sanskrit - hastah (हस्त: - hand).
+Etymology : Lahndi - hath; Sindhi - hathu; Apabhransh/Prakrit - hattha (hand); Pali - hattha (hand, handle); Sanskrit - hastah (हस्त: - hand).

-Etymology: Lahndi - hath; Sindhi - hathu; Apabhransh/Prakrit - hattha (hand); Pali - hattha (hand, handle); Sanskrit - hastah (हस्त: - hand).
+Etymology : Lahndi - hath; Sindhi - hathu; Apabhransh/Prakrit - hattha (hand); Pali - hattha (hand, front part of the arm); Sanskrit - hastah (हस्त: - hand).

 hathī